IT Onboarding Checklist : Cutting Edge Process To Hire A New Remote Employee

-- Remove access to the company's Social Media accounts such as Twitter, Instagram, Linkedin, or Twitter if applicable
+- Remove access to the company's social media accounts such as Instagram, LinkedIn, or Twitter if applicable.

-- Change passwords of the company's SEO software such as Ahref, Marketmuse, Frase, etc. if applicable
+- Change passwords of the company's SEO software such as Ahrefs, Marketmuse, Frase, etc. if applicable.

 An IT onboarding checklist is a must for companies who want to provide a successful onboarding experience for their remote workers.
-An IT onboarding checklist helps assure new hires that they have made the right choice.
+An IT onboarding checklist helps make onboarding important and assure new hires that they have made the right choice.